 It is the responsibility of the PI/PD to control personnel expenditures within the limits of the budget for approved sponsored projects.
 In order to expend funds, the PI/PD must prepare the appropriate expenditure documents relative to personnel employment.
 Persons working on sponsored projects or programs are subject to the same personnel policies and procedures that are in effect for employees hired through state funding sources.
 Reference materials, including the Faculty Handbook and the general Personnel Manual are available in Human Resources and in the office of the Departmental Deans and Chairpersons.
 No one shall be permitted to start work prior to the final approval of the appropriate Personnel Action Forms (PAN) (see Appendix).
 All persons employed on or through grants or other sponsored programs, whether fulltime or part-time, are temporary employees whose employment terminates automatically once the grant expires.
-Grant and other sponsored program employees, whether fulltime or part-time, who are employed on grants or sponsored programs with academic faculty rank are indeterminate.
+Grant and other sponsored programs with academic faculty rank are indeterminate.
 That is, academic faculty rank is for the life of the project only and terminates automatically once the project expires.